 Sisterfire SongTalk: Amythyst Kiah, Leyla McCalla, Martha Gonzalez, and Barbara Dane

 The SongTalk genre, named by one of Roadwork’s founders, Dr. Bernice Johnson Reagon, is situated in a congregational call-and-response space rooted in the Black church and Southern freedom movement that merged song with prose to call people to action.
-Join Roadwork’s Sisterfire SongTalk as we mark this moment of uprising!

-About the Artists
+About the Participants

 Provocative and fierce, Amythyst Kiah’s commanding stage presence is matched by her raw and powerful, boundary-crossing vocals—a deeply moving, hypnotic sound that stirs echoes of a distant and restless past.
-Kiah’s Grammy-nominated song “Black Myself”—the opening track on the collaborative Songs of Our Native Daughters (Smithsonian Folkways)—is described by NPR as “the simmering defiance of self-respect in the face of racism.”
+Kiah’s Grammy-nominated song “Black Myself,” the opening track on the collaborative Songs of Our Native Daughters (Smithsonian Folkways), is described by NPR as “the simmering defiance of self-respect in the face of racism.”